 The Spring Term at Pendle Hill

-As Pendle Hill lives into the final decade of its first century, we celebrate our rich history as an experiment in spiritual learning community.
-In a moment when the world feels exhausted, fractured, and depleted, Pendle Hill’s Spring Term offers a greenhouse – a protected space for Friends and other seekers to bring leadings, ideas in their infancy or ready to move to the next level, and other seeds of the “already but not yet” – to nurture these visions into being, through the daily rhythm of study, worship, and work, in community.
+In a moment when the world feels exhausted, fractured, and depleted, Pendle Hill’s Spring Term offers a greenhouse – a protected space for Friends and other seekers to bring leadings, ideas, questions, and other seeds of the “already but not yet” – to nurture these visions into being, through the daily rhythm of study, work, and worship in community.

-The program will combine a series of guided studies centering around Pendle Hill’s three core, interrelated educational themes:
+The program will feature a series of courses centering around Pendle Hill’s three core, interrelated educational themes: